 What do you want to do with your CPU?

-While it's tempting to just spend as much as you can afford for a CPU, you might be better off saving some of your cash for other components.
+It's tempting to just spend as much as you can afford for a CPU, but you might be better off saving some of your cash for other components.
 Determine your processor type and max budget based on what you need your computer to do.

-- Gaming: $150-$250 (£120-£220) range.
-If you’re primarily interested in gaming performance, you need at least a mid-range Intel Core i5 or AMD Ryzen 5 CPU.
+- Gaming: $200-$300 range.
+If you’re primarily interested in high-end gaming performance, you should opt for a mid-range Intel Core i5 or AMD Ryzen 5 CPU with high clock speeds.
 Considering that the graphics card is more important for gaming than the processor, you can save money by not getting a more powerful Core i7 or Ryzen 7 chip.

-- Creative media work or overclocking: $250-$350 (£220-£320) range.
-If you want more cores or speed for things like video editing—or you just want a fast, capable system with extra overhead for future computing tasks, splurge on a Core i7, Core i9 or Ryzen 7 chip.
-These are also the chips you'd consider if you want to overclock, though AMD’s lesser Ryzen chips are overclockable as well.
+- Creative media work or overclocking: $300-$400 range.
+If you want more cores or speed for things like video editing—or you just want a fast, capable system with extra overhead for future computing tasks, splurge on a Ryzen 7 chip.

 What generation CPU do you need?

 Each year or so, Intel and AMD upgrade their processor lines with a new architecture.
-The current generation for Intel is the company's "9th Gen Core Series," like the Intel Core i7-9700K and higher-end Intel Core i9-9900K.
-AMD's latest chips are part of its Ryzen 3000 line, like the AMD Ryzen 9 3900X, Ryzen 7 3800X, and Ryzen 7 3700X.
+Intel is about to launch its "11th Gen Core Series," with the Core i9 11900K at the top end.
+AMD's latest chips are part of its Ryzen 5000 line, like the AMD Ryzen 5 5600X, Ryzen 7 5800X, and Ryzen 9 3900X.
 When looking at the model number, you can see the generation as the first digit of the four number (ex: the 8 in Core i7-8400 or the 3 in Ryzen 7 5700X).
 Note, though, that AMD skipped 4000 branding on its desktop CPUs.

 How do you read the model names and numbers?

 The jumble of brands and numbers that make up a CPU product name can be confusing.
-Intel and AMD both break down most of their chips into three “good, better, best” categories, starting with Core i3/Ryzen 3, stepping up to Core i5/Ryzen 5, and ending (for AMD, at least) with Core i7/Ryzen 7, and Core i9/Ryzen 9.
-Intel has the Core i9-9900K at the top of its mainstream product stack, as well as extreme/premium tier like the Core i9-9980XE, priced at around $2,000 (£1,770).
+Intel and AMD both break down most of their chips into “good, better, best” categories, starting with Core i3/Ryzen 3, stepping up to Core i5/Ryzen 5, Core i7/Ryzen 7, and Core i9/Ryzen 9.
+Intel has the Core i9-10900K at the top of its mainstream product stack, as well as extreme/premium tier like the Core i9-10980XE, priced at around $1,000, just as AMD has Threadripper.
 But for the vast majority of users, these chips are unnecessary and well out of most people’s price ranges.

 For users on a tight budget, Intel offers its Celeron and Pentium chips (Pentium is slightly faster) while AMD has its Athlon line.
 On the extreme high-end, you'll find AMD's Threadripper and Intel's Core X series, along with the Core X/i9 and Xeon W (both mentioned above).